saloniamatteo/styletostring/README.md

 to a string.
 It's currently the first stable working version, so I'll just publish it for now.
 NOTE: this bash script DOES NOT have any dependencies.
 It currently has been tested on Termux (Android 9, no root) and Ubuntu 18.04, and they both work.
 If you find a bug, please create a new [issue over here](https://github.com/GoDzM4TT3O/styletostring/issues).

-If you want to add another modifier to your string,
+If you want to add another modifier to your string, please check [manually adding color codes](https://github.com/GoDzM4TT3O/styletostring/blob/master/README.md#manually-adding-color-codes)
-I recommend adding it manually (please check [

 Any contribution will be appreciated!